Renukavlokare/ecom_wesite_dbms/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/b1abb6fa-b2de-43f0-9c04-4200e767fe59) and click on Share -> Publish.
+Simply open (https://lovable.dev/projects/b1abb6fa-b2de-43f0-9c04-4200e767fe59) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my project?

 Yes, you can!